tekajuna/CCBlade.jl/docs/src/wake_model.md

 - [ ] be more explicit on the computation of epsilon: relation to gamma_l, gamma_l and Gamma_tot
 - [ ] change sign of a everywhere. a is always positive so things should read Uinf(1-a)... or not since it is not like that in Ning2021?
-- [ ] uniformity in notations: U/V
 - [ ] shall we dfine a=ux/Uinf or a=ux/Ux ?
-- [ ] introduce deflection velocities (directly in the residual equation?)
 - [ ] smoothly connect to the high induction model.
 Treat the particular cases ofsome missing velocities
 - [ ] make sure the frames I use (and essentially psi) is consistent
 - [ ] would it be better to pre-evaluate epsilon and look it up during BEM computation, or can we just keep re-evaluating it on the run?